 - 2 tablespoons nutritional yeast

-- 4 english muffins sliced
+- 4 english muffins sliced, use gluten free if needed

 - 1/2 cup roasted red peppers